16. 07. 2024 Beatrice Dall'Omo Blue Team, Red Team, SEC4U

 Fig.3: Greenbone task view

 The launch scan module simply starts the tasks such that only one of them is running at a specific time.
-This allows for no overlapping of scans and for a better organisation of the available resources.
+This allows for no overlapping of scans and for a better organization of the available resources.

 Update data